EricPortela/FinalyticaApp-iOS/README.md

      <br>
      <br>
      <a> Finalytica is an iOS app that enables easy access to quantitative data for publicly listed American companies, through a UI-friendly mobile
      application.
-Made as a project besides studies in Computer Science (by Eric Portela).
+Made as a project besides studies in Computer Science at LTH (by Eric Portela).
      </a>
 </p>